 Students are recommended to meet with a faculty advisor or the WPS Certificate Director for advising and guidance with course selection, academic planning and profession opportunities.
 We recommend scheduling an appointment early to avoid any delay in completing the requirements for the certificate.

 Students not currently pursuing a degree may declare the certificate after establishing non-matriculated status.

 The Certificate can be customized to students’ individual interests and career goals.
 Those who are interested in information technologies and cybersecurity can develop a variety of skills needed by public and private entities to analyze imminent threats and develop response strategies to homeland and cyber threats.
 Alternatively, those with visual and verbal learning styles can concentrate on learning critical foreign languages as there is a demand for such skills in government, the private sector, and international organizations.
 Those interested in research careers can focus on research and analysis on issues of war, peace, and security.
 Strong interpersonal skills, willingness to travel, and cross-cultural communication are essential for a successful career in these fields.

-The Departments of Political Science and History specialize in topics of war, peace, and security.
+The School of Public and International Affairs (SPIA) and Department of History specialize in topics of war, peace, and security.
 They have a long tradition of scholarship on these topics and partner closely to offer this interdisciplinary certificate.
 The WPS Certificates partner with other departments and programs in the social sciences and humanities (e.g. sociology, criminal justice, Judaic studies, Africana Studies, Asian Studies, Latin American Studies, etc.) to expand the breadth and depth of security studies at UC.
 Some of our students have pursued senior projects on security issues, won prestigious university and national awards, and been awarded competitive grants to research homeland and international security.
 Similarly, our faculty have excelled in and won awards for their service and contributions to the field.

 Find related programs in the following interest areas: